phiilu/solved-by-grid/README.md

 Solved *by* Grid is a personal collection of common HTML templates solved by the built-in [CSS Grid](https://www.w3.org/TR/css3-grid-layout/) feature.

-CSS Grid allows to build compley layouts very simply and it is easy to learn.
+CSS Grid allows to build complex layouts very simply and it is easy to learn.

 # [Demo](https://solved-by-grid.now.sh/)